• Skip to main content

 4. What is the difference between Cost of Attendance and my bill?

-Students will also have non-billable costs which are not billed by the University and students must cover from personal resources or financial aid such as: books, supplies, transportation, personal expenses, off campus housing, and meals not from Baylor dining services.
-These billable costs are estimated and may vary depending on a student's enrollment.
+Students will also have costs paid to others (non-billable costs) which are not billed by the University and students must cover from personal resources or financial aid such as: books, supplies, transportation, personal expenses, off campus housing, and meals not from Baylor dining services.

 5. Is the Cost of Attendance my bill?

-On the "Award Overview" tab you will find the award offers by term, as well as the cost of attendance for the entire academic year.
+The Award Offer tab shows your financial aid by term as well as the cost of attendance for the full award year.

 7. How can I accept my aid in BearWeb?